 We deliver actionable evidence and solutions to transform how land is used and how food is produced: conserving and restoring ecosystems, responding to the global climate, malnutrition, biodiversity and desertification crises.
 In short, improving people’s lives.

-Shifting cultivation and fire policy
+Shifting cultivation and fire policy: insights from the Brazilian Amazon

 Export citation